EBZebra/docs/edge/source/guide/configreference.md

 	<HTTPS_Proxy value="https://my.proxy.com:8181"/>

 ### No_Proxy
 Used to specify sites to be accessed directly rather than through a proxy.
 Accepts a comma-separated list of host names, domain names (beginning with a dot), IP addresses, or CIDR-format IP network addresses.
-Examples: myhost, .mydomain.com, 192.168.1.1 and 192.168.0.0/24.
-Applies only to the Zebra WebKit engine.
+Examples: myhost, .mydomain.com, 192.168.1.1 and 192.168.0.0/24. **Applies only to the Zebra WebKit engine**.

 **Possible Values**